flant/addon-operator/docs/src/HOOKS.md

 ## Global hooks

 Global hooks are stored in the `$GLOBAL_HOOKS_DIR/hooks` directory.
-The Addon-operator recursively searches all executable files in it and runs them with the `--config` flag.
+The Addon-operator recursively searches all executable files in it (`lib` subdirectory ignored) and runs them with the `--config` flag.
 Each hook prints its events binding configuration in JSON or YAML format to stdout.
 If the execution fails, the Addon-operator terminates with the code of 1.

 Bindings from [shell-operator][shell-operator] are available for global hooks: [onStartup](#onstartup), [schedule](#schedule) and [kubernetes](#kubernetes).
 The bindings to the events of the modules discovery process are also available: [beforeAll](#beforeall) and [afterAll](#afterall) (see [modules discovery](LIFECYCLE.md#modules-discovery)).